 WFF believes quality starts with professionally trained associates.
 They are the frontline of our company.
 The individuals our customers see everyday are our associates.

 Advanced Technology

-As a provider of custodial services to college and university campuses for over 25 years, WFF recognizes the importance of advanced technology in all aspects of our business.
+As a provider of custodial services to college and university campuses for over 25 years, of advanced technology in all aspects of our business.